Stream of Life (sculpture)

 2012 bronze sculpture in Salt Lake City, Utah, U.S.

 Stream of Life is a 2012 bronze sculpture installed at Salt Lake City's City Creek Center, in the U.S. state of Utah.
 The artwork commemorates the state's wildlife and depicts several animals.

+The original small model of the sculpture was made by Rosetta, of Rosetta Sculpture, which was then enlarged and recreated in foam by Gary DuChateau, using a 3-D pantograph.
+The mould was made up of 58 separate pieces, and the final sculpture was welded together.
+The sculpture is made of bronze, stainless steel, and stone.